-'''

-'S'

-seconds

-'U'

-micro-second
+'S' seconds יטי micro-second

-'T'

-'L'

-millisecond

-minutes
+'T' minutes 'L' millisecond

-hourly

-daily (business)
+'H' hourly 'B' daily (business)

-'H'

-'B'

-'D'

-daily

-'W'

-weekly
+'D' daily 'W' weekly

-monthly (end)

-quarterly (end)
+'M' monthly (end) 'Q' quarterly (end)

-'Q'

-annual (end)
+'A' annual (end)

-'''

 Many of the frequency choices can be modified to produce only business dates (e.g., Monday to Friday) or start of period dates.
 For example, 'MS' will produce the first day in the month, 'BQ' will produce the last business day in a quarter, and 'BMS' will produce the first business day in the month.